Dataprove/Dataprovetool/README.md

 - The user manual contains detailed user manual and a wide range of examples (including GUI-based examples and Text Mode examples).

 **SUPPORTED OPERATING SYSTEMS:**
 - DataProVe was only thoroughly tested on Windows 7/10.
-The current version of the tool has not been tested on macOS or Linux.
+The current version of the tool has not been tested on macOS or Linux yet.

 **SOFTWARE DEPENDENCIES:**
 The tool requires